althonos/iocursor/README.md

-`iocursor.Cursor` lets you wrap an allocated buffer (i.e. a Python object implementing the [buffer protocol](https://docs.python.org/3/c-api/buffer.html)), and interacing with it through the API of a file-like object.

-`iocursor.Cursor` and `io.BytesIO` share some use-cases, but differ on the following points:
+`iocursor.Cursor` lets you wrap an allocated buffer (i.e. a Python object implementing the [buffer protocol](https://docs.python.org/3/c-api/buffer.html)), and interfacing with it through the API of a file-like object.
+It shares some common points with [`io.BytesIO`](https://docs.python.org/3/library/io.html#io.BytesIO) but with the following main differences:

 - *zero-copy* VS *copy*: `Cursor` will not copy the data you give it at initialisation, while `BytesIO` will.
 This makes `Cursor` more efficient